 To fully achieve gender equality and the empowerment of all women and girls, in accordance with the 2030 Agenda for Sustainable Development, more efforts are required, including to increase women’s representation in decision-making bodies.
-Despite a record number of women standing in the 2018 national elections, only 4.68 per cent of the members of parliament are women; women are also under-represented in the Cabinet, Yet in 2019, and for the first time in its history, four women were appointed ministers.
+Despite a record number of women standing in the 2018 national elections, only 4.68 per cent of the members of parliament are women.
+Women are also under-represented in the Cabinet, Yet in 2019, and for the first time in its history, four women were appointed ministers.
 In January 2020, this number continued to increase with the appointment of six women ministers including the first ever woman minister of interior and municipalities in Arab countries.
 The pressure on delivery of essential services in the promotion of gender equality and women’s empowerment is increased by the need to support the large refugee population hosted in the country, which also comprises vulnerable women and girls.

 Since 2012, UN Women Lebanon office through the global grant-making mechanism, the Fund for Gender Equality (FGE), has provided financial and technical support to civil society organizations in Lebanon, with the support UN Women’s Regional office for the Arab States (ROAS).
 Remotely since 2015 and with its on-the-ground presence as of 2017, UN Women Lebanon has expanded its intervention and currently works in the areas of Women’s Economic Empowerment; Women’s Political Participation; Women, Peace and Security; and Men and Women for Gender Equality, in line with the 2030 Agenda and the 17 Sustainable Development Goals (SDGs).